jblackwood/clingoArc/README.md

 My approach in this repository is motivated by the following thinking:

 1. **Program Search is Key**
-   Solving the ARC benchmark requires finding the abstract rules (e.g. programs) that transform the training input grids into the output grids.
+   Solving the ARC benchmark requires finding the abstract rules (aka programs) that transform the training input grids into the output grids.
    The task boils down to an **NP-complete problem**: while verifying the correctness of a program for the training examples is trivial, finding such a program is computationally challenging.

 2. **Beyond Deep Learning Alone**